Small steps of Being Green – Composting – Recycling

 composting3

-• The rich humus soil additive you are creating with nutrients and organic matter, which will help in healthy organic gardening.
+• Creating rich humus soil that adds nutrients to your garden, such as nitrogen, phosphorus, potassium, and other organic matter, which supports healthy organic gardening.

-• Substituting homemade compost instead of chemical fertilizers for your garden.
+• Recycling kitchen waste effectively and using homemade compost instead of chemical fertilizers in your garden.

 Comments are closed.